-Q. What is the difference between Frame style and European Frame-less style cabinets?
+Q. What is the difference between face frame-style cabinets and European frameless style?

-For “face-frame” cabinets the mounting plate is either installed on the edge of the face-frame (most typical) or on the front surface of the face-frame.
+For face frame cabinets, the mounting plate is either installed on the edge or on the front surface of the frame.

-With “frame-less” style cabinetry the door covers the whole face of the cabinet so there is not the costly and messy need to re-laminate, paint or refinish the exposed wood between the doors.
+With frameless-style cabinetry, the door covers the whole face of the cabinet so there is no costly, messy need to re-laminate, paint or refinish the exposed wood between the doors.

 Q. In Kitchen Refacing, what do we do with the exposed cabinet areas?We can either: